Nikitapil/vue-home-crm/README.md

 Link to published project https://nikitapil.github.io/vue-home-crm/

-Home crm application represents small tool for maaking records about your budget, create planning and watch ypur finance statement.
+Home crm application represents small tool for making records about your budget, create planning and watch ypur finance statement.

 ## Technologies used